Go back to all articles

 How Granularity Influences the Load Testing Results comparison7

-In LoadRunner Analysis we’ve got 0.013.
+In LoadRunner Analysis, we’ve got 0.013.
 This value has not corresponded to any 98 percentile value:

-How Granularity Influences the Load Testing Results comparison8
+How Granularity Influences the Load Testing Results comparison8 1

 In the LoadRunner Analysis specification, it’s written that the software applies granularity to the summary report.
-LoadRunner Analysis adapts the values to its algorithm using own set granularity values, which distorts the data.
+LoadRunner Analysis adapts the values to its algorithm using its own set of granularity values, which distorts the data.

 LoadRunner Analysis Summary data only.
 The root of the problem